Download Report

 Don’t claim reductions without doing adequate due diligence to ensure that they’re not already being claimed by another similar actor or value chain.

-For both credibility and progress tracking purposes, it’s critical to know where emissions reductions took place and whether an actor at a similar stage of the value chain already claimed them.
-If buyers know that certain credits are part of a scope 3 intervention and that another company is buying all of them- as offsets, they shouldn’t claim them as reductions.
-By the same token, suppliers shouldn’t sell offsets for emissions reductions reported in their own scope 3 inventory nor enable two of their customers to account for the same reductions.
-As more and more targets don’t allow the use of offsets, the natural place for companies to look for reductions is in their own value chain.
+For both credibility and progress tracking purposes, it’s critical to know where emissions reductions took place and whether an actor at a similar stage of the value chain might have already claimed them.
+If buyers know that certain credits are part of a scope 3 intervention and that another company is buying them as offsets, they shouldn’t claim them as reductions.

 Recommendation 3